-If the supplier receives a "Below Standard" rating on any of the rated criteria in the Interim Performance Evaluation Report, the Contract Administrator will meet with the supplier to clearly identify and discuss the performance issues, determine the corrective action that will be taken to rectify and avoid recurrence of the performance issues and obtain the supplier's agreement to take the corrective action within a specified time period.
-Following the meeting, the Contract Administrator will confirm the details and outcome of the discussion in writing to the supplier, and will attach a copy of the written record of the meeting to the Interim Performance Evaluation Report.
+If the Supplier receives a "Below Standard" rating on any of the rated criteria in the Interim Performance Evaluation Report, the Contract Administrator will meet with the Supplier to clearly identify and discuss the performance issues, determine the corrective action that will be taken to rectify and avoid recurrence of the performance issues and obtain the Supplier's agreement to take the corrective action within a specified time period.
+Following the meeting, the Contract Administrator will confirm the details and outcome of the discussion in writing to the Supplier, and will attach a copy of the written record of the meeting to the Interim Performance Evaluation Report.
 The Contract Administrator will inform his or her Director of the performance issues.
-If the performance issues are not rectified or there is a recurrence of the performance issues, the Contract Administrator will consult with his or her Director, Materials Management and the Office of the City Solicitor to determine next steps.
+If the performance issues are not rectified or there is a recurrence of the performance issues, the Contract Administrator will consult with his or her Director, Supply Chain Management and the City Solicitor, or designate, to determine next steps.